Contorno (Hannibal): Plot

-Pazzi video chats with Mason, who accepts to give him $3 million if he brings Lecter alive, but he needs to get Lecter's fingerprints.
+Pazzi video chats with Mason, who agrees to give him $3 million if he brings Lecter alive, but says he needs to get Lecter's fingerprints.
 Pazzi agrees, with Mason aware that Lecter could kill him.
-Pazzi visits once again Lecter, offering him a scold's bridle belonging to his ancestor Francesco de' Pazzi.
-Lecter then shows him a heirloom depicting de' Pazzi's murder, noting how history alternates over whether he died with "bowels in" or "bowels out".
+Pazzi once again visits Lecter, offering him a scold's bridle belonging to his ancestor Francesco de' Pazzi.
+Lecter then shows him an heirloom depicting de' Pazzi's murder, noting how history alternates over whether he died with "bowels in" or "bowels out".
 Pazzi tries to get his fingerprint with a knife but Lecter anticipates this and knocks him unconscious.

-When he wakes up, Pazzi finds himself tied to a hand truck as he makes a final arrangements.
+When he wakes up, Pazzi finds himself tied to a hand truck as Lecter makes final arrangements.
 Lecter states that as Pazzi didn't contact the police, he must have gone to Mason Verger for the bounty.
 Suddenly, Bloom calls Pazzi's phone to warn him about Lecter, but Lecter himself answers and brushes her off.
 He then cuts Pazzi's belly and throws him from the window, hanging him from the neck and spilling his bowels in the ground, in a similar manner to Francesco de' Pazzi.
-He then notices Crawford staring at him in the ground, who furiously enters the Palazzo Capponi.
+He then notices Crawford staring at him from the ground.
+Crawford then furiously enters the Palazzo Capponi.
 Lecter anticipates Crawford, taunting him for Bella's death.
 Crawford surprises him and brutally attacks him.
 When Lecter asks him how he will feel when Lecter dies, Crawford replies "alive" and hurls him from the window.
-However, Lecter survives the fall by hanging to Pazzi's corpse.
+However, Lecter survives the fall by hanging on to Pazzi's corpse.
 After touching the ground, he walks away, wounded.